 Whether you are a woman who has sought cosmetic breast enhancement surgery, or you needed reconstructive surgery following your recovery from a mastectomy, you have a right to feel assured that the products being implanted into your body are safe.
 That’s why Martin & Helms is pursuing claims for women who have been affected by these textured surface breast implants.
 We understand that you are entrusting your health to companies who sell these implants, and they need to get it right.
 Contact our product liability lawyers in Huntsville or Decatur to learn if you may be entitled to compensation.

-Allergan products included under this recall
+What Allergan products are included under this recall?

 While they are advising against removal of implants already in use by asymptomatic women due to added risk, according to Allergan, there are 11 categories of their breast implant and expander products being immediately recalled.
 Multiple styles of each of the below categories have been advised against future implantation:

 - Natrelle and McGhan 410 Soft Touch breast implant

 - Natrelle and McGhan Round Gel Implants

 - Natrelle Komuro breast implants

 - Natrelle 150 Full Height and Short Height double lumen implants

 - Natrelle 133 tissue expanders with and without suture tabs